Our Approach to Organisation Development

-The network is made up of over 35 OD practitioners who represent NHS organisations across KSS.
-In February 2014 we asked our network members to tell us about their challenges and priorities so that we could shape the network development sessions around their needs.
+The network is made up of OD practitioners who represent NHS organisations across KSS.
+We work with our network members to look at their challenges and priorities and then shape our network development sessions around those needs.

 OD Network events can be found here.

 If you would like to be a member of the Network or want to know if your organisation is involved then email email@example.com

 Do OD was created to support organisational and system wide change in the NHS with a particular focus on OD, HR and workforce leaders.
 On the Do OD website you will find some fantastic articles and resources.
 Once you’ve read them, we encourage you discuss them in the NHS Organisational Development & Change LinkedIn Group, or you can tweet the Do OD team at @NHSE_DoOD It would be great to hear your thoughts on how you could use these in your own practice and if you found them useful and practical.

 The Chartered Institute of Personnel and Development (CIPD) defines organisation development as the planned and systematic enabling of sustained performance in an organisation through the involvement of its people.